jirassimok/SchedulerTranslator/code/schedb/README.txt

 schedb.py currently contains the skeletons of the classes that represent the
     database.
 These should not remain in one file.

+Below are various notes from the creation of this package.

+DONE marks previous to-do items.

 Current plan: Still use the old schedb classes, but with new algorithms.

-TODO: WEED OUT SUMMER CLASSES AT THE HIGHEST POSSIBLE LEVEL: Schedb
+DONE: WEED OUT SUMMER CLASSES AT THE HIGHEST POSSIBLE LEVEL: Schedb

 Top-down bits: